 This might seem like a no-brainer, but the devil is in the details.
 Read your employment agreement, speak with experts, and consult online resources.
-The last thing you want to do is start telling your clients you’ll be starting your own firm in six months only to suffer legal action from your current employer because you violated a term of your employment contract.
+The last thing you want to do is tell your clients you’ll be starting your own firm in six months only to suffer legal action from your current employer because you violated a term of your employment contract.

 Setting up a legal entity, managing a business banking account, ensuring proper accounting reconciliations, and getting adequate insurance coverage are things that don’t add value to your RIA but help you keep the lights on.
-With that in mind, you want to create as much of a “set it and forget it” approach as possible.

 First, you’ll need a lawyer.
-You need a legal entity and you need agreements.
+You need a legal entity, and you need agreements.
 You could go it alone by having a sole proprietorship and copying/pasting parts of an investment management agreement you’re already familiar with, but you might as well set aside every dollar you make as your disaster fund.
-Exposing yourself to unlimited liability and not tailoring your IMA are easy ways to turn tail risk events into unmitigated disasters.
+Exposing yourself to unlimited liability and not tailoring your IMA are easy ways to turn tail-risk events into unmitigated disasters.

 Second, look for integration when it comes to accounting.
 The temptation may be to stick with whoever you’re using for your personal banking, but odds are you have better options.
 Software like QuickBooks integrates with certain banking and credit card providers, which virtually eliminates the need for you to save and upload receipts or perform month-end reconciliations.
 That’s more time giving financial advice and less time sorting out your business finances.